 Go Snorkelling and you may see massive turtles, reef sharks (don’t worry, they’re harmless), rays, sea lions, Galápagos penguins, and playful seals among the schools of tropical fish.

 Idyllic beaches hug the islands’ shores.
-Tortuga Bay on Isla Dropdown content Santa Cruz Dropdown content is a winner – calm waters for swimming and a lovely stretch of white sand.
-Other gorgeous spots include Puerto Villamil on Isla Isabela Dropdown content, and Isla San Cristóbal Dropdown content’s Puerto Chino and La Loberia, a highlight being its large sea lion colony.
+Tortuga Bay on Isla Santa Cruz is a winner – calm waters for swimming and a lovely stretch of white sand.
+Other gorgeous spots include Puerto Villamil on Isla Isabela, and Isla San Cristóbal’s Puerto Chino and La Loberia, a highlight being its large sea lion colony.

-All that considered, it's clear to see why the Galápagos Islands feature in our best places on earth for 2022 Dropdown content.
+All that considered, it's clear to see why the Galápagos Islands feature in our best places on earth for 2022.

 With a full kitchen, pool and close proximity to Puerto Ayora, Isla Santa Cruz's commercial centre, the Galapagos Cottages is a great option if you're travelling with kids.
 Staying on Isla Isabela?
 The family-run Wooden House Hotel is fabulously located and welcoming with it.

-For more inspiration on great places to visit with children, check out our 30 best places to go with kids Dropdown content and practical tips for travelling with young children Dropdown content.
-We also have advice on travelling with children on a budget Dropdown content.
+For more inspiration on great places to visit with children, check out our 30 best places to go with kids and practical tips for travelling with young children.
+We also have advice on travelling with children on a budget.

 Fancy hitting the open road?
-Find out all you need to know about taking a van trip with children Dropdown content.
+Find out all you need to know about taking a van trip with children.

 We may earn commission when you click on links in this article, but this doesn’t influence our editorial standards.
 We only recommend services that we genuinely believe will enhance your travel experiences.